Best things to do in Stanthorpe and Granite Belt Region

 Price: Free

-15 Mt Marlay Mountain Bike Trails
+17 Mt Marlay Mountain Bike Trails

-In addition to the lookout, Mt Marlay features 8 mountain bike trails with a mix of difficulties and unique granite terrain.
+In addition to the lookout, Mt Marlay features eight mountain bike trails with a mix of difficulties and unique granite terrain.
 The trails are also good for runners and hikers—just beware of the bikers flying downhill!

-The total trail distance is 7km, with some easy options like the Green Granite and Rusty trails and one double black diamond-rated trail, Gnarly Marlay.
+The total trail distance is 7km, with easy options like the Green Granite and Rusty trails and one double black diamond-rated trail, Gnarly Marlay.

 Location: Access the trails from the top of Lock Street